 KICKBACK - The Global Anti-Corruption Podcast (Interdisciplinary Corruption Research Network).
-Interview with Olesea Stamate on her experience in tackling corruption in Moldova (March 15, 2021): https://soundcloud.com/kickback-gap/50-olesea-stamate-on-her-experience-in-tackling-corruption-in-moldova Session 8: Anti-Corruption Frameworks (EU and International) Guest Lecture by Jaroslavs Strelcenoks (Head of KNAB 2011-2016) Session 9: Legal and Organisational Aspects of Combating Corruption: The Case of KNAB Guest Lecture by Jaroslavs Strelcenoks (Head of KNAB 2011-2016) Session 10: Ethical Guidelines and Codes of Conduct Guest Lecture by Jaroslavs Strelcenoks (Head of KNAB 2011-2016) Structure and Format All class sessions will be delivered in a mixed lecture / seminar mode. - Class sessions (7 x 90min) - Guest lectures (3 x 90min) Independent study & annotation of assigned readings Independent (or in pairs of two) delivery of three written assignments Written report on a self-chosen corruption case Literature and other resources Mentioned under "Content" Learning Knowledge Outcomes Upon successful completion of this course, students will be able to complement previously acquired knowledge in economics with knowledge on the social phenomenon of corruption.
+Interview with Olesea Stamate on her experience in tackling corruption in Moldova (March 15, 2021): https://soundcloud.com/kickback-gap/50- olesea stamate on her experience in tackling corruption in moldova oresea-stamate-on-ner-experience-in-tacking-corruption-in-moldova Session 8: Anti-Corruption Frameworks (EU and International) Guest Lecture by Jaroslavs Strelcenoks (Head of KNAB 2011-2016) Session 9: Legal and Organisational Aspects of Combating Corruption: The Case of KNAB Guest Lecture by Jaroslavs Strelcenoks (Head of KNAB 2011-2016) Session 10: Ethical Guidelines and Codes of Conduct Guest Lecture by Jaroslavs Strelcenoks (Head of KNAB 2011-2016) Structure and All class sessions will be delivered in a mixed lecture / seminar mode.
+Format - Class sessions (7 x 90min) - Guest lectures (3 x 90min) - Independent study & annotation of assigned readings - Independent (or in pairs of two) delivery of three written assignments - Written report on a self-chosen corruption case Literature and other resources Mentioned under "Content" Learning Knowledge Outcomes Upon successful completion of this course, students will be able to complement previously acquired knowledge in economics with knowledge on the social phenomenon of corruption.
 The key take-away will be a comprehensive understanding of the fact that the outcomes of economic exchanges critically depend on society's capacity to control corrupt behavior.
-Skills By the end of this course, students will be able to: define and compare different kinds and measures of corruption explain the main causes and effects of corruption 3move from the identification of corrupt behavior to strategic analysis for intervention and prevention 4evaluate the benefits and drawbacks of different anti-corruption strategies Competences By the end of this course, students will have a solid understanding of the meaning and importance of good governance in today's world.
-In their future professional trajectories, they will demonstrate awareness of the manyfold incentives for corrupt Attendance behavior and of their own responsibilities as economic and political agents.
-Lecture attendance is not mandatory.
-Experience overwhelmingly shows that the following features are key determinants for success in my classes: - Regular attendance, - Adequate preparation (=having done the readings before each lecture, continuously catching up on things you haven't fully understood, etc.) - Active learning attitude (=active participation, willingness to voice comments and disagreements, reasonable notes-taking) Requirements and Grading This course has three evaluation components: 1.
+By the end of this course students will be able to: 1 define and compare different kinds and measures of corruption 2 explain the main causes and effects of corruption 3move from the identification of corrupt behavior to strategic analysis for intervention and prevention 4evaluate the benefits and drawbacks of different anti-corruption strategies Competences By the end of this course, students will have a solid understanding of the meaning and importance of good governance in today's world.
+In their future professional trajectories, they will demonstrate awareness of the manyfold incentives for corrupt behavior and of their own responsibilities as economic and political agents.
+Attendance Lecture attendance is not mandatory.
+Experience overwhelmingly shows that the following features are key determinants for success in my classes: - Regular attendance, - Adequate preparation (=having done the readings before each lecture, continuously catching up on things you haven't fully understood, etc.) - Active learning attitude (=active participation, willingness to voice comments and De erste en te disagreements, reasonable notes-taking) and Grading 1.
 8 Reading assignments (RAs) (Perusall): 10% of the overall grade (max.
 20 points) 2.
 3 short written assignments (WAs) (written alone or with a colleague): 40% of the overall grade (max.
 80 points) 3.
 Final Paper (written alone or with a colleague): 50% of the overall grade (max.
-100 points)